 #8 SEO Your Pin Image Name

-The SEO importance of image names is often overlooked.
+The importance of image names when it comes to Pinterest SEO is often overlooked.
 If you’re using an online image creator like Canva or Picmonkey to create your Pinterest images, your images are probably being assigned a name by your design program that looks something like this:

 That image name is not SEO friendly.
 Before you upload the image to your blog or Pinterest, take a moment to rename it.
 Include at least one juicy keyword that will help the search engines identify what your image is about.